couchbaselabs/crouton/README.md

 ## Status

 This is very new code!
-It builds with Clang/Xcode on macOS and passes some basic tests.
+So far, it builds with Clang on macOS and passes some basic tests.

 ## Example